 Please refer to the UCSB General Catalog to review our Program's major requirements, faculty, course descriptions, and more.

 Students intending to become a Communication major are strongly encouraged to declare Pre-Communication as their major.
 "Pre-Comm" may be declared at any time before the pre-major is completed, but doing so earlier gives students priority during registration to enroll in pre-major courses.
 Upon completion of the pre-major course requirements with a 3.00 GPA or higher and no grade lower than a C-, students can be admitted to full major status, generally prior to the accumulation of 100 units.
 It is recommended to complete the pre-major prior to the fall of senior year to allow enough time to complete the upper-division major requirements.
 Admission to the pre-major does not guarantee admission to the Communication major, regardless of the number and outcome of upper division Communication units taken.
 The full major must be declared separately.
 Students are advised to submit a Change of Major form to the Undergraduate Advising Office the necessary form to declare the full major during the quarter in which they are enrolled in their last pre-major class.
 Students will then be notified in a timely manner of their status regarding the major, including their admittance to the major, their eligibility to appeal their status, or their necessity to choose another major.

-If a student has taken an introductory statistics course at UCSB other than Communication 87 (PSTAT 5A or 5LS), the grade received in that course will automatically count towards the Comm 87 statistics requirement, and the grade earned will be factored into the pre-major GPA.
+If a student has taken an introductory statistics course at UCSB such as PSTAT 5A or 5LS, the grade received in that course will automatically count towards the Comm 87 statistics requirement, and the grade earned will be factored into the pre-major GPA.
 Communication 87 may not be taken after other lower-division courses in statistics.